aaronbloomfield/ccc/hws/dex/index.md

 ### Fees

 Each transaction will have fees deducted.
 Fees are always deducted from the amount the DEX pays out -- it just pays that much less.
-Reasonable fees are a fraction of a percent -- perhaps 0.2%, for example.
+Reasonable fees are a fraction of a percent -- between 0.2% and 0.5%, for example.
 Thus, if you were trading some amount of ETH and getting 100 TC, with 0.2% fees, you would trade the same amount of (fake) ETH, but receive 99.8 TC; the other 0.2 TC are the fees.
-When fees are withheld, the amount that is withheld is added to the `feesEhter` and `feesToken` variables (and getter functions).
-These accumulate the *total* amount of fees that the DEX has accumulated over time.
+When fees are withheld, the amount that is withheld is added to the `feesEhter` and `feesToken` variables.
+These variables accumulate the *total* amount of fees that the DEX has accumulated over time.

 Managing fee payout is quite complicated -- one has to take into account how much liquidity each provider has in the DEX, and over what time frame.
 There could be thousands of liquidity providers in the pool, each of which had different times that the DEX held their liquidity, and each of which gets a cut -- proportional to their liquidity -- of each transaction's fee.
 Furthermore, fees are added to the liquidity pool, but only when they can be balanced with the other currency so that they can be added in appropriate proportions.